Connect with the Neon Vercel Integration

 - Select Branches.

-You will see the primary branch of your project.
+You will see the root branch of your project.
 If you created a development branch, you will also see a

 - Navigate to Vercel.

 - Select the Vercel project you added the integration to.

 After you add the Neon Vercel Integration to a Vercel project, Neon creates a database branch for each preview deployment.
 The branch is created when you push commits made on your local branch to your application's GitHub repository.
 To see the integration in action, follow these steps: